 Raw herb decoctions are the traditional way of preparing chinese herbs.
 They are also considered the most potent.
 Raw herbs are first combined into well-balanced formulas, then using a detailed cooking process, are prepared in the patients home.
 The liquid that remains after preparation contains all of the essential properties of each herb.
 This allows for rapid infusion into the body and faster results.
 While incredibly effective, decoctions are used less frequently today due to the time required for preparation and the bitter and pungent flavors that many raw formulas produce.

-Powdered formulas also contain a combination of herbs chosen specifically for each patient.
-This allows us to treat multiple symptoms and get the best result.
+Powdered formulas also contain a custom combination of herbs chosen specifically for each patient.
 Raw herbs become powders through a regulated process where the herbs are prepared and finely ground.
 Volitale oils are captured and reintroduced back into the finished product.
 Powders are traditionally less potent than raw decoctions.
 However, because they are slowly absorbed into the bloodstream they generally retain their effects longer.
 Therefore, they are often used for chronic conditions and long-term therapy

 Pills, or capsules are ready packaged products that treat a wide variety of illnesses with a general formula.
 While they cannot be modified, they are becoming widely available due to their efficacy and western modeled form.
 They allow for precise dosage, are easily administered and enable the user to tolerate substances that may have a bitter quality when taken in prior forms.

 Tinctures are an effective liquid form of herbal medicine.
 They are traditionally prepared with an alcohol base where the herbs are soaked for a period of weeks allowing their properties to infuse into the liquid.
 This is intended to preserve the active constituents of each substance, as occasionally some may be lost in the cooking process.
 They are taken sublingually and have the benefit of rapid infusion into circulation.